catalyst-fp7/documents/interoperability/interoperability.md

 In particular, a third player offering a new component cannot expect endpoints tailored to the exact subset of data it requires, and it may have to receive more data than it needs for its purposes.
 The RESTful endpoints thus err on the side of being exhaustive, as opposed to efficient.
-Efficient, targeted requests may be defined in SPARQL, but not all catalyst components will offer generic, open SPARQL endpoints; and some authors of new components may not be familiar with SPARQL and RDF.
+Efficient, targeted requests may be defined in SPARQL, but not all Catalyst components will offer generic, open SPARQL endpoints; and some authors of new components may not be familiar with SPARQL and RDF.
-Thus the choice of RESTful, JSON-LD endpoints as lowest common denominator.
+Thus, we propose using RESTful, JSON-LD endpoints as lowest common denominator.

 ### RESTful access endpoints